BvSiT-NOVI/spring-01-mvc-helloworld/index.md

 #### Why study this example?

 To better understand Spring Boot it helped me a lot to take a step back in history and study the Spring framework as it has been used before the introduction of Spring Boot in 2013.
 Very helpful for me was the [Spring Core Basic tutorial](https://www.tutorialspoint.com/spring/index.htm) on [TutorialsPoint](https://www.tutorialspoint.com).
 Although the tutorial is somewhat outdated the core principles are well explained and illustrated with clear examples.
 I recommend trying to reproduce these examples and have them run correctly.
 To help you with this I give here an example of how I got the examples running.
-Also I summarize in simple terms how it helped me to understand better how the Spring framework works.
+Also I summarize in simple terms how it helped me to better understand how the Spring framework works.

+All the reconstructed examples from the [Spring Core Basic tutorial](https://www.tutorialspoint.com/spring/index.htm) can be found [here](https://github.com/BvSiT-NOVI/spring-framework-tutorialspoint)

-The examples in the tutorial do not use any dependency manager like Maven or Gradle.
+The original examples in the tutorial do not use any dependency manager like Maven or Gradle.
 Actually I found it was a great exercise trying to reproduce the examples by adding all JAR dependencies manually.
 It immediately brings home to you why dependency managers exist in the first place.
 However recreating the examples without Maven is beyond the scope of this example.

 So we do use Maven.
 In order to still get a firm idea of how it felt to develop a Spring application before Spring Boot existed I deliberately avoided all use of Spring Boot libraries like spring boot starters, Initializr, spring.io etc.